curryhow/curryhow.github.io/index.markdown

 ## Course

 The aim of the course is to give a complete proof of the Curry-Howard correspondence, as an isomorphism of categories between a logic (intuitionistic sequent calculus) and a programming language (simply-typed lambda calculus).
-While there are many books and lectures on this topic (the two most famous being Sorensen and Urzyczyn's book "[Lectures on the Curry-Howard isomorphism](http://bookzz.org/s/?q=Lectures+on+the+Curry-Howard+Isomorphism&yearFrom=&yearTo=&language=&extension=&t=0)" and Wadler's "[Propositions as types](http://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-types/propositions-as-types.pdf)") these mostly focus on natural deduction for which the Curry-Howard correspondence is (in our opinion) best described as a wildly inspirational tautology; the proof has no content, and as mathematicians we are not satisfied with this version of the story.
+While there are many books and lectures on this topic (the two most famous being Sorensen and Urzyczyn's book "[Lectures on the Curry-Howard isomorphism](http://bookzz.org/s/?q=Lectures+on+the+Curry-Howard+Isomorphism&yearFrom=&yearTo=&language=&extension=&t=0)" and Wadler's "[Propositions as types](http://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-types/propositions-as-types.pdf)") these mostly focus on natural deduction for which the Curry-Howard correspondence is (in our opinion) not very impressive.

 Here is our version: